mdkrasnow/archer/README_DANIELSON.md

 1. **DanielsonArcherApp**: The main application class that coordinates the Gradio interface
 2. **Archer**: The prompt optimization framework with forward and backward passes
 3. **DanielsonModel**: Adapter for the Danielson framework to work with Archer
-4. **ArgillaDatabase**: Database integration for storing data and tracking performance
+4. **SupabaseDatabase**: Database integration for storing data and tracking performance

 ### Process Flow